eruiz1996/Supervised-Learning/Chapter 2.md

 - The data is divided into $k$ equally sized folds.
 - The model is trained $k$ times, each time using $k−1$ folds as the training set and the remaining fold as the test set.
-- The $k$ results are averaged to produce a single performance estimate One of the advantages of use the CV is that you can obtain statistics like mean, median, standard deviation, and quantiles.
+- The $k$ results are averaged to produce a single performance estimate

+One of the advantages of use the CV is that you can obtain statistics like mean, median, standard deviation, and quantiles.

 **Note**: the method `np.quantile(a, q)` compute the `q`-th quantile of `a`.
 It is important to notice that if you want the 99% confidence interval of the data `df` then

 `np.quantile(df, [0.005, 0.995])`

 because the range is from

 $$\left(\dfrac{0.01}{2}, 1-\dfrac{0.01}{2}\right)$$

-I don't find more information in the [official documentation](https://numpy.org/doc/stable/reference/generated/numpy.quantile.html) but for me they suppose that the *ECDF* is normal distributed, and for that reason you ignore the two tails.
+I didn't find more information in the [official documentation](https://numpy.org/doc/stable/reference/generated/numpy.quantile.html) but for me they suppose that the *ECDF* is normal distributed, and for that reason you ignore the two tails.

 ```python
 from sklearn.model_selection import cross_val_score, KFold